jaysonmulwa/claim_resubmission_ingestion_pipeline/README.md

 ## Bonus Stretch Goals (Optional but impressive):
 - [x] Modularize the pipeline using functions or classes.
-- [ ] Add a FastAPI endpoint to upload new datasets and return resubmission candidates.
+- [x] Add a FastAPI endpoint to upload new datasets and return resubmission candidates.
 - [x] Simulate a Dagster or Prefect pipeline for orchestration.
-- [ ] Mock an LLM "classifier" function for ambiguous denia
+- [ ] Mock an LLM "classifier" function for ambiguous denial